Logo

 How to learn business intelligence with LIBF

 Thinking about turning your interest in business intelligence into a real career?
 At LIBF, our degrees are built to help you land the job you want.
-You can start with an undergraduate data degree to build a strong foundation or go straight into our MSc Business Intelligence course if you're ready for advanced studies.
+You can start with an undergraduate data degree to build a strong foundation or go straight into a postgraduate programme if you're ready for advanced studies.

 With everything 100% online, flexible start dates, study coaches and 24/7 support from Syntea, our AI-powered study assistant, you’re in charge of your own learning journey.
 Ready to take the next step?
 Request a prospectus and start your path to a career in business intelligence today.